1jour1vin

 • Vermentino

-The finest wines of the Costières de Nîmes undoubtedly come from Château Mourgues du Grès and Château Mas Neuf.
+The finest wines from the Costières de Nîmes undoubtedly come from Château Mourgues du Grès and Château Mas Neuf.

-For wine lovers, it’s worth noting that Costières de Nîmes wine doesn’t age well.
-Whether white, red, or rosé, it reveals its finest aromas when it’s young.
+For lovers of local wines, it’s good to know that Costières de Nîmes wine doesn’t keep for very long.
+Whether it’s white, red, or rosé, it reveals its finest aromas when it’s young.

 Characteristics of the Costières de Nîmes appellation

 The Bordeaux wines covered by the Costières de Nîmes appellation have a color that leaves no one indifferent.
-Deep and shimmering, it is accented with violet hues when young.
+Deep and shimmering, it is accented with violet hues when the wine is young.

 White wines, on the other hand, have a bright, pale yellow color.
-As for Costières de Nîmes rosé, its color ranges from pale pink to violet, eventually developing into salmon hues.
+As for Costières de Nîmes rosé, its color ranges from pale pink to purple, before evolving into shades of salmon.

 Costières de Nîmes wine, a delicately fragrant wine

-On the nose, the Bordeaux wines from the Costières de Nîmes appellation offer an aroma where red and stone fruits blend together.
-After a few seconds, this sweet scent gives way to candied fruit and spices.
+On the nose, the Bordeaux wines from the Costières de Nîmes appellation offer an aroma in which red and stone fruits blend together.
+After a few seconds, this sweet scent gives way to candied fruits and spices.

 When Costières de Nîmes wine is made from Syrah, it reveals aromas of red berries and violets.
-On the other hand, when it contains Grenache, it reveals spicy aromas.
+However, when it contains Grenache, it reveals spicy aromas.

 As for Costières de Nîmes rosé wine, its bouquet is floral and fruity, with hints of ripe banana.
 The white wines, meanwhile, are full of floral aromas—particularly acacia—along with notes of citrus and exotic fruits.